 2.114 Cratering ― The formation of small bowl-shaped depressions in a paint or varnish film.
 It is caused due to low surface tension contaminants in the paint film.

-2.115 Crawling ― A pronounced form of ‘cissing’.
+2.115 Crawling ― A pronounced form of ‘cissing’

-2.116 Crazing ― See ‘cracking.
+2.116 Crazing ― See ‘cracking

-2.117 Crinkling ― See ‘wrinkling’.
+2.117 Crinkling ― See ‘wrinkling’

-2.118 Crocodiling - See ‘cracking’.
+2.118 Crocodiling - See ‘cracking’

 2.119 Cross Brushing ― A method of obtaining even distribution of paint by means of a brush whereby the direction of brushing each series of strokes lies at right angles to that of the previous series.